DTW vs Pearson: Which Algorithm Finds Better Bitcoin Patterns?

 Bitcoin is particularly well-suited to OBV-based matching because institutional volume flows are a primary driver of BTC price — and they leave distinctive fingerprints in OBV data.
 When institutional buyers are accumulating, OBV rises even as price consolidates.
 When they are distributing, OBV falls even as price stays elevated.

 Running OBV-based pattern matching alongside price-based matching provides a two-dimensional confirmation: the price shape and the volume flow both resemble the historical instances.
 This combined signal has historically preceded the strongest directional moves.
+Use the Live Scanner alongside the Pattern Finder to build a complete picture from both real-time detection and historical validation.

 Frequently Asked Questions